pl-codes/Portfolio/README.md

 - Land my first QA role and grow into a test automation engineer
 - Contribute to open-source QA projects
 - Build a flash card music interval learning app to work alongside institutions such as David Lucas Burge's Ear Training Super Course

----

-## 💬 Fun Fact

-I once found a bug in a calculator app that couldn’t subtract zero.
-QA magic in action.